Hocus Pocus: DIY Planter Witch Legs

 One of my favorite parts of Fall is all of the changing leaves, the pumpkins, and picking out mums for our front steps.

 This year, I wanted to do something to make them even more festive heading into Halloween.
 I've been a fan of witch legs and the fun ways I've seen them used in fireplaces, wreaths, and under doors.
 Although many places sell them, I set out to do them DIY style.

 Old pair of boots

 Start by cutting two pieces of your pool noodle.
 I eyeballed it based on how far I wanted the legs to stick out of my mums.
 I would guess each leg was about 14-18 inches in length.
 I used our circular saw because it was out in the garage, but you can also cut through with a sharp knife or hand saw.

 Take your two pool noodle pieces and slip on your socks.
 I grabbed a pair of kids socks from the Target Dollar Spot.
-They were the perfect size and only $1!
+These kinds of socks are lots of places around Halloween!

 An easy and fun way to add some Halloween flair to your fall plants!
 Can't wait to have little trick-or-treaters see them!

 This post contains affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 While clicking these links won't cost you any extra money, they will help us keep this site up and running!

 I know sometimes you just want craft supplies sent to your door!
 Here are the items you need from Amazon.
 Ordering this way will get you a few items in bulk, so plan to make some for neighbors and friends!